32Butterfly/Distributed-calculator-in-C/document.md

 Made a bit of functionality this was more to get used to fully using sending and recieving data from client and server.
 Overall I think I got how it works even if I do quite a bit of errors before succeding.
 Time spent another 1 hour.

+2024/05/04

+Made it so factorial is calculated but it needs some more revision in terms of error handaling.